MassTransit/MassTransit/docs/usage/containers/autofac.md

 # Configuring Autofac

 Autofac is a powerful and fast container, and is well supported by MassTransit.
 Nested lifetime scopes are used extensively to encapsulate dependencies and ensure clean object lifetime management.
 The following examples show the various ways that MassTransit can be configured, including the appropriate interfaces necessary.

 > Requires NuGets `MassTransit`, `MassTransit.AutoFac`, and `MassTransit.RabbitMQ`

 <div class="alert alert-info">
 <b>Note:</b>
-    Consumers should not typically depend upon <i>IBus</i> or <i>IBusControl</i>.
-A consumer should use the <i>ConsumeContext</i>
-    instead, which has all of the same methods as <i>IBus</i>, but is scoped to the receive endpoint.
-This ensures that messages can be tracked between consumers, and are sent from the proper address.
+    Consumers should not depend upon <i>IBus</i> or <i>IBusControl</i>.
+A consumer should use the <i>ConsumeContext</i> instead, which has all of the same methods as <i>IBus</i>, but is scoped to the receive endpoint.
+This ensures that messages can be tracked between consumers and are sent from the proper address.
 </div>

 ```csharp